sjbarlas/Steam-Data-Insights/README.md

-## The intricacies of the Multiplayer option and why it should be integrated into your next game
+# The intricacies of the Multiplayer feature and why it should be integrated into your next game

 You can use the [editor on GitHub](https://github.com/sjbarlas/Data-Insights/edit/master/README.md) to maintain and preview the content for your website in Markdown files.